cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.47.1 - 15/02/2023 =
+* Fixed an issue with a not correctly minified js file that would cause an error when opening the Edit Feed form.

+= 1.47.0 - 01/02/2023 =
+* Tested on WooCommerce 7.3.0.
+* Added the code to handle min and max variation prices for non variation products.

+= 1.46.1 - 14/01/2023 =
+* Fixed an issue where the price could not be filtered on "Sale Price is empty".

 = 1.46.0 - 19/12/2022 =
 * Fixed an issue where the "Regular Price" and "Sale Price" could be unreliable for variable products.
 * Tested on WooCommerce version 7.2.0.